 Dayton apple trees grow in nearly any type of well-drained soil.
 Dig in a generous amount of compost or manure before planting, especially if your soil is sandy or clay-based.

-At least eight hours of sunlight is a requirement for successful apple tree growing.
-Morning sun is especially important because it dries the dew on the leaves, thus reducing the risk of disease.
+At least eight hours of sunlight is a requirement for successful apple tree growth.
+The morning sun is especially important because it dries the dew on the leaves, thus reducing the risk of disease.

 Dayton apple trees require at least one pollinator of another apple variety within 50 feet (15 m.).
 Crabapple trees are acceptable.